RhanPemberton/1p21bulkmenubundle/ilaw-nav-field-bulk-edit-support/fields/fordev.md

 	*NOTE: **It is important to comment out the add_action declaration in `includes/register-fields.php`.**
 	The plugin sets up the same field group in the json file to reduce file setup.
-	Admin declared field groups cannot exist the same time with plugin declared ones that share the same field keys, **if not this will cause conflicts or corruption to the site's wordpress database** and the fields will no longer be able to save changes*
+	Admin declared field groups cannot exist the same time with plugin declared ones that share the same field keys, **if both are registered this will cause conflicts or corruption to the site's wordpress database** and or the fields will no longer be able to save changes*

-	**DO NOT EDIT FIELDS ON A SITE THAT DOES NOT HAVE THE PLUGIN INSTALLED. bundled third party acf plugins add non-native acf properties to allow bulk edit and implement custom nav menu acf type**
+	**DO NOT EDIT FIELDS ON A SITE THAT DOES NOT HAVE THE PLUGIN INSTALLED.* bundled third party acf plugins add non-native acf properties to allow bulk edit and implement custom nav menu acf type*

 -	Field groups with names 'iLawyer Sidebars Settings' and 'iLawyer Page Sidebar' will be imported.
 Edit as needed